L.L.M. Programs in English at the Hebrew University of Jerusalem Law Faculty

 The L.L.M. programs consist of 32 credits taken over two consecutive semesters, including four core courses (2 credits each), a workshop (3 credits), seminars (at least two, 4 credits each), electives (1 or 2 credits each) and background courses (3 credits each).
 In addition, students may choose to submit an L.L.M. thesis.

-Tuition fees are $16,000, which include medical insurance and certain extra-curricular activities.
-All candidates currently are eligible to apply for partial tuition waivers (up to 35%) on a personal and academic basis.
+Tuition fees are $16,000, which include medical insurance and extra-curricular activities.

 Videos about the Program:

 Meet Rachel Zeliger, on the new Master of Laws Program in International Law and Human Rights